Home

 Length is also a critical matter, particularly if your memos are addressed to top agency officials.
 If greater length is required, it should take the form of an attached analytical paper with a short cover memo summarizing its contents.
 For this class, your memos should not exceed 3 single-spaced typed pages with 1 inch margins.
 If it is longer, I will only read the first 3 pages and it will be graded accordingly.

 We will spend a considerable portion of each class period discussing the problems.
-Schedule permitting, we may have a field trip and meet with local or state officials to discuss how they have responded to similar problems.
-Even if you did not prepare a memo, you must be prepared to present your analysis of the problem and how you would respond to the situation.
 Failure to actively participate and contribute to these class discussions will adversely effect your participation grade.

 Back to Mark T. Imperial's Homepage